Top 10 largest national parks in India

 AreaState/UTEstablished

-Sunderban National Park of West Bengal is located in the Sunderbans delta (Ganges delta), the largest river delta in the World.
-The National Park was established in 1984 and covers an area of 1,330.1 sq km.
+Sunderban National Park of West Bengal is located in the Sunderbans delta (Ganges delta), the largest river delta in the world.
+The National Park was established in 1984.
+It covers an area of 1,330.1 sq km.
 Famous as the fortress of the Royal Bengal Tiger, the park is both a Tiger as well as a biosphere reserve.

 A picture of the mangroves in Sunderbans National Park, one of the largest National Parks in India

-Getting a glimpse of the king is rare so don’t go to the park just to see the Tiger.
+Getting a glimpse of the king can be difficult so don’t go to the park just to see the Tiger.
 There is a lot of enthralling wildlife you can see.
-The park is open from September to March but the best time to visit is during the winter months December, January, and February.
+The park is open from September to March but the best time to visit is during the winter months of December, January, and February.

 8. Indravati (Kutru) National Park